mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Cover I, II, III, IV

 Whether you hide behind a wall, a dumpster, or a body, Cover is protection from hostile fire.
 It comes at four levels, indicating how much of a character’s body is protected (one-quarter, onehalf, three quarters, or all).
-A character in Cover gets a +2 to the Defense roll per Cover level.
-Attacking from Cover requires an extra Minor Action in order to get clear enough to take a shot, imposes a –2 penalty to your attack at Cover IV, and you cannot gain Bonus Effect while attacking from Cover (you can gain it from defending).
+A character in Cover gets a an Advantage to their to hit Step per level.
+Attacking from Cover requires an extra Minor Action in order to get clear enough to take a shot, imposes a Disadvantage penalty to your attack at Cover IV.

 #### Dazed

 One too many thumps to the head, or maybe the solar plexus, leaves the character woozy and unable to act with their normal alacrity.
-The character reduces their Initiative Score by –4, and they cannot gain or spend Edge (but they can burn Edge) as long as they have this Status.
+The character reduces their Initiative Score by –4, and they cannot gain or spend Edge as long as they have this Status.

 #### Deafened I, II, III

 Whether you heard a sudden, hugely loud clap, or someone stuffed your ears full of cotton-like mana, sound waves are not getting through so that your brain can tell you what they mean.
-For the first two levels of this status, characters take a –3 penalty per level to all tests involving hearing.
+For the first two levels of this status, characters take a Disadvantage penalty per level to all tests involving hearing.
 At the third level, characters automatically fail any tests involving hearing.

 #### Fatigued I, II, III

 At its top level, this status is that dreamlike weariness, where your legs are lead and just will.
 Not.
 Move.
-Characters with this status take a –2 penalty per level to all tests.
+Characters with this status take a Disadvantage per level to all tests.
 Characters move at 5 yards per turn instead of 10 for walking, and 10 instead of 15 for sprinting.

 #### Frightened

 Something has hit your lizard brain, and rational thought flees.
 All you have left is fear.
-Characters take a –4 penalty to any tests directed to or defending against the source of the effect.
+Characters take a two step penalty to any tests directed to or defending against the source of the effect.
 They also cannot move toward the source of their fear.

 #### Hazed